NextronSystems/asgard-manual/usage/commandline.rst

 For Scans which were started with the ``--json`` flag, log files are additionally placed in the scan-results directory and are named ``thor-<ID>.json.gz``.
-Please keep in mind, those JSON logfiles are not being transfered to any connected Analysis Cockpit.
+Please keep in mind, those JSON log files are not being transferred to any connected Analysis Cockpit.

 Agent and Agent Installer Update